10 hidden macOS Ventura features you should know

-Apple unveiled the new macOS Ventura software update for its Mac at WWDC 2022.
-The new macOS 13 update comes with a whole load of features such as Stage Manager, redesigned System Settings, first-party app improvements, Continuity Camera, Passkey, and much more.
-Due to the limited time on stage, Apple couldn't showcase all the little changes that macOS 13 Ventura comes with.
-We have been playing with macOS Ventura on our MacBook Pro for the past week, and we have found some great features that Apple didn't show off on stage.
+Apple today released the macOS Ventura software update for public users.
+The new macOS update comes with a whole load of features such as Stage Manager, redesigned System Settings, first-party app improvements, Continuity Camera, Passkey, and much more.

+When Apple unveiled macOS Ventura at WWDC earlier this year, it couldn't showcase all the changes that macOS 13 Ventura comes with due to limited time on stage.
+We have been playing with macOS Ventura for quite a while now, and we have found some great features that Apple didn't show off on stage.
 Here are the top 10 hidden macOS 13 Ventura features that you should know about.

 1. Lift a subject from the background